bodrick/awesome/TOPICS.md

 *   [AlexanderPro/SmartSystemMenu](https://github.com/AlexanderPro/SmartSystemMenu) - SmartSystemMenu extends system menu of all windows in the system

+## click-through

+*   [AlexanderPro/SmartSystemMenu](https://github.com/AlexanderPro/SmartSystemMenu) - SmartSystemMenu extends system menu of all windows in the system

+## drag-by-mouse

+*   [AlexanderPro/SmartSystemMenu](https://github.com/AlexanderPro/SmartSystemMenu) - SmartSystemMenu extends system menu of all windows in the system

 ## menu

 *   [AlexanderPro/SmartSystemMenu](https://github.com/AlexanderPro/SmartSystemMenu) - SmartSystemMenu extends system menu of all windows in the system